JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 # Interface Signoff

 ## Subsystem Function
-The interface conditions a chosen set of analog voltage, analog current and digital signal output ranges to be within the 0-5 volt range then transmits the data to the microcontroller.
+The interface conditions a chosen set of analog voltage, analog current and digital signal output ranges coming from the sensor subsystem to be within the 0-5 volt range then outputs these conditioned signals to the microcontroller.

 ## Subsystem Constraints
 1) Must scale the following voltage ranges to 0-5 V: 0-3 V, 0-10 V, -10-10 V, and -5-5 V
 2) Must convert the following current range to 0-5 V: 4-20 mA